 Amy is an Associate Professor of Visual Arts at University of California San Diego.
-She writes software; repurposes hardware; performs live visuals; makes installations; speaks; writes; eats and breathes.
-Her current research and practice focuses on changing definitions of moving images in the YouTube era and computing anthropology with a focus on histories of women as technology-based makers.
+HShe writes software; repurposes hardware; performs live visuals; makes installations; speaks; writes; eats and breathes.
+Her artistic practice engages media as material.
+Her current research and practice focuses on changing definitions of moving images in the YouTube era.

 Things Amy’s been teaching lately:

-Contemporary expanded cinema; Visual performance history and practice; abstract cinema history; history and practice of process-based digital media art.
+Contemporary expanded cinema; Visual performance history and practice; abstract cinema history; history and practice of process-based/programming-based digital media art.

 Amy also continues to occasionally perform CyberSpaceLand (2003 – present).
 She enjoys awkwardly and obliquely addressing gender politics whenever possible and in her leisure time tries to play drums better than that.